APersonWhoLikesPasta/Vroom-The-Game/README.md

 # Vroom: The Game
 #### My first game written in Python.
-I'm experimenting with Pygame and Git.
+This is my fist repository so idk what I'm doing.

 ## Vroom
 Vroom is a game where you drive a car around obstacles.